-Identified elementary high ability students are clustered in groups of up to eight in one classroom in their corresponding grade level in their neighborhood school.
-Based on assessment results in the very superior range, students at 2nd-grade and above who qualify for the High Ability Program are also supported by pull-out, enrichment programming facilitated by a retired teacher tutor/consultant.
+When possible, identified elementary high ability students are clustered in groups of up to eight in one classroom in their corresponding grade level in their neighborhood school.
+Based on assessment results in the very superior range, students at 2nd-grade and above who qualify for the High Ability Program are also supported by pull-out, enrichment programming facilitated by a retired teacher tutor/consultant or itinerant teacher.

 High ability retired teacher consultants or the itinerant high ability teacher plan and implement accelerated enrichment activities, including preparation for off-site seminars, for identified students at the elementary level.
 The consultant/teacher will send progress reports twice a year to parents.
 Advanced program consultants may assist the cluster teacher in providing challenging materials and experiences for the student as well.

 Emphasis is also be placed on the social and emotional needs of these students with activities in the affective domain.

 IV.
 Exit Procedure:

 If a student, parent, or teacher believes a high ability placement for services is no longer appropriate, he or she may:

 - Arrange a conference with the parties involved, including the counselor, parent, and the teacher providing services at the middle school or high school level or the high ability coordinator, teacher, principal, and parent at the elementary level.
 This conference may be a telephone conference.